facelessuser/BracketHighlighter/docs/customize.md

     ],
 ```

-Let's say you want to modify an existing rule, maybe just tweak the language list, all you have to do is use the same name and the item you want to change.
+Let's say you want to modify an existing rule, maybe just tweak the language list.
+All you have to do is use the same name of the item you want to change.
 Only that attribute will be overridden:

 ```js
     "user_brackets": [